AdamSmasherDerby/Statsbook-Tool/README.md

 4. Lost lead checked without a penalty in the corresponding jam.
 5. Missing data from IGRF
 6. Jam called for injury checked without a corresponding "3" on the lineups tab.
+7. Jammers with lead and a penalty, but not marked "lost."

 Flamingo icon from http://www.iconsmind.com